-Here’s the effect of that state of things: we are consistently buried under budget problems.
+But here’s the effect of that state of things, the effect of arguing this false dichotomy: we are consistently buried under budget problems.
 And although Republican leadership of the legislature was particularly egregious in their indifference to important priorities, Democrats are guilty as well.
 Not all Republicans, not all Democrats, I grant you.
 But let’s be honest here: it’s both parties.
 And we are simply not going to be able to get past this issue if every time someone brings up the budget, the response from both sides is “It’s your fault!
 No, it’s yours, not mine!
 I know you are, but what am I?”

 (As this gets shared around on social media, feel free to amuse yourself reading comments from people who haven’t bothered to read the article, but begin by blaming the other guys.
 Then stop a moment and think about who’s really benefiting from this strife: Big Pharma, Big Banks, Big Corporations, and Big Energy.)

 So let’s all grow up.
 Let’s all get to work.
 Let’s do something that actually helps all of us.

 We don’t have to be a state that can’t even provide basic infrastructure like maintained roads.
 Our priority problem means we pour not only money, but legislative time, into things that don’t benefit regular West Virginians.
 And we allow Resource Barons to slowly bleed us dry bit by bit by socializing their costs on us while they distract us trying to get us to blame each other.